GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Experimental Evaluation

-The second benchmark is derived from real-world user queries collected from production logs.
-These queries were curated from the historical logs of the first-generation system, GoNoGo, a multi-agent system designed to support software release decision-making using planning and few-shot learning, which is currently deployed in production at our partnering industrial company~\citep{khoee2024gonogo}.
-While GoNoGo performs effectively in many scenarios, its limitations become evident as the range of roles and users expands, leading to a significant diversification of queries.
-This increased diversity exposes GoNoGo's reliance on few-shot examples, making it less capable of handling highly complex, ambiguous, or ill-defined queries that require greater flexibility and adaptability.
-Despite its limitations, the GoNoGo system played a critical role in data collection for GateLens by providing query logs that aided in developing and validating future iterations.
-Leveraging these historical logs, we filtered out very similar queries and selected 244 of the most frequently repeated unique queries.
-These queries were then categorized into eight functional categories based on their purposes.
+The second benchmark is derived from real-world user queries collected from production logs at our partner company.
+These queries were sourced from the historical logs of an agentic system that employed a well-established tabular data reasoning approach combining CoT~\citep{wei2022chain} prompting with Self-Consistency (SC)~\citep{wang2022self}.
+This system was used in production to support software release analytics, and the collected queries reflect a wide range of user roles, query types, and domain-specific requirements.
+While this system performs effectively in many scenarios, its limitations become apparent as the range of roles and users expands, leading to a significant diversification of queries.
+This broader query diversity exposes the system’s reliance on few-shot examples, making it less capable of handling highly complex, ambiguous, or ill-defined queries that require greater flexibility and adaptability.
+Nevertheless, this preliminary system played a critical role in data collection for GateLens by providing query logs used to develop and validate our approach.
+From these logs, we filtered out near-duplicates and selected 244 frequently repeated unique queries, which we then organized into eight functional categories based on their purposes.
+The ground truth for the 244 real-world queries was established through a two-stage manual annotation process: two domain experts independently solved an initial subset of 20 queries to align on interpretation and expected outputs, after which the remaining queries were divided and annotated following the agreed-upon criteria, with periodic cross-checks to ensure consistency.

-In order to assess GateLens's performance, a series of experiments are conducted using two large language models (LLMs): GPT-4o, a leading commercial model in its class, and Llama 3.1 70b, a recently introduced open-source model.
-GateLens is also compared with the latest version of the first-generation system, GoNoGo \citep{khoee2024gonogo}, our recently deployed production system that has demonstrated significant value in industrial settings.
-While GoNoGo effectively serves the company's release engineering needs, this comparative analysis aims to evaluate potential improvements in our new system design.
-It is important to note that this version of GoNoGo differs slightly from the one introduced in the original paper, as it incorporates minor updates in prompt engineering and replaces GPT-3.5 with the aforementioned recent advanced LLMs, while still maintaining its core approach based on Chain-of-Thought (CoT)~\citep{wei2022chain} reasoning and Self-Consistency~\citep{wang2022self} techniques.
+In order to assess GateLens’s performance, we run experiments with two large language models (LLMs): GPT-4o, a leading commercial model, and Llama 3.1 70b, a recently released open-source model.
+We also benchmark GateLens against the CoT+SC~\citep{khoee2024gonogo} agentic system currently used to support the company’s release decisions.
+Our comparative analysis is designed to quantify the improvements introduced by GateLens’s novel architecture.